sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Suppressive Fire

-When you use the burst property with a firearm, instead of the burstís normal effects, you can choose to fill the area with suppressive fire.
+When you use the burst property with a firearm, instead of the burst√≠s normal effects, you can choose to fill the area with suppressive fire.
 Each creature in the area makes a Wisdom saving throw against your maneuver DC.
 On a failure, the creature is rattled and has disadvantage on ability checks and attack rolls until the end of your next turn.

 Take Cover